 Wanted to walk faster

-Nonetheless, despite demolishing the Olympic record by over two and a half minutes, she was “disappointed with the time.
+Nonetheless, despite demolishing the Olympic record by more than two and a half minutes, she was “disappointed with the time.
 The problem was that I could not go as fast as I wanted, but it was enough under the circumstances,” she said.

 Two years ago, the novice Russian captured silver at the European Championships in Gothenburg.
 Then she went one better at the World Championships.
 Just how important was the win in Osaka as a prelude to events in Beijing?

 “The one thing winning the World championships gave me was confidence,” she said.
 “However, winning a global title is easier than holding it, but it acts as a springboard for working harder.
 It makes you more determined to hang on to what you’ve got.”